Termites and Other Wood Destroying Organisms

 - Leaks in the crawl space below the structure that keep the soil moist

 - Low foundation walls and footings that provide easier soil to wood access

 - Soil filled planters built up against the structure allow direct access to foundation cracks

 - Wooden fences, trellises etc built up against the structure

 It’s a frightening fact that a termite colony of 60,000 can chew through and eat an area of 2”x 4” in just five months.
 Most termites can eat two to three times their body weight each day.
-Termite damage can seem like water damage.
-This includes such damage as buckling wood or swollen floors or ceilings.
+The damage looks similar to water damage.
+This includes buckling wood or swollen floors or ceilings.
 Termite damage also exudes an odor like mold or mildew.

-Termite damage can compromise the structural integrity of your home.
-When termites eat through support walls, your property then becomes in danger of collapse.
-Termites are also capable of eating through plaster.
+Damage from these insects can compromise the structural integrity of your home.
+When they eat through support walls, your property then becomes in danger of collapse.
+Termites are also capable of eating through the plaster.
 This will cause cracks in your drywall, and if the damage is too severe, it may result in the drywall collapsing.

 Baiting can also prove effective as the worker termites feed the colony, including the king and queen.
 With sufficient dosage, the bait is passed along to all members of the colony, killing them.

 ✓ A Formosan termite queen can lay up to 1,000 eggs per day!
 No wonder they can produce colonies of up to 1,000,000 termites!